SAP/spartacus-docs/_pages/dev/features/asm.md

 Bear in mind this wildcard configuration is flexible for development environments but it is unsecure.
 A more restrictive configuration is required for production use.

-## Invoke the Asm UI in the storefront.
+## Invoke the ASM UI in the storefront

 To invoke the ASM UI in the storefront, add the `?asm=true` suffix to the url.
 For example, with the sample store, you can invoke the ASM UI on the home page with this url